 The School of Hope is about the freedom to learn.
 To learn anywhere, any time in any place through the programs and courses we offer for a variety of students.

 Many students and their families choose the School of Hope for our flexible learning environment.
 Our students are not confined to a traditional classroom or certain number of instructional hours on a given day.
-Each student can complete his or her coursework at their own pace and has access to knowledgeable and dedicated teachers and staff to support them along the way.
+Each student can complete his or her coursework at a reasonable pace and has access to knowledgeable and dedicated teachers and staff to support them along the way.

 I believe that distance education and schooling from home promotes lifelong learning.
 It fosters a sense of accomplishment in students, the opportunity to take a lead in their learning.